“Why buy the cow when you can get the milk for free?”

 So, what is shame and how do we recognize it when it shows up?

-Simply put, it’s that voice in your head that tells you that you don’t measure up.
+Simply put, it’s that voice in your head that says you don’t measure up.

 Due to persistent cultural conditioning, we as women have a tendency to set unrealistic standards for ourselves based on the expectations of others.
 Suddenly others’ ideas become our ideas, and when those ideas don’t coincide with the core of who we are, we feel bad about ourselves.